 We appreciate the support and hard work volunteers contribute to the success of our school.
 We encourage parent involvement, and have numerous opportunities for volunteerism at Avon Elementary School.

-For the 2020-2021 school year we are asking all volunteers, before they begin working with students in the school, to attend a thirty minute volunteer training program.
-The training program will be held at 5:00 pm on September 14 and 5:00 pm on Septemberr 28 via Zoom.
+For the 2021-2022 school year we are asking all volunteers, before they begin working with students in the school, to attend a thirty minute volunteer training program.
+The training program will be held at 5:00 pm on September 13 and 5:00 pm on October 4 in the Elementary School main office.
 Please call Mrs. Ginny Batzel at 226-2455 ext.
-1110 to be put on the list for this Zoom training.
-A google invite will be emailed to you prior to the meeting.
+1110 to be put on the list for this training.
 Once a volunteer attends a session, they do not need to attend a training each school year.
 Their name will be placed on a list that is maintained from year to year.

 The primary objective of volunteerism at our school is to foster student growth through our extended learning community, enhancing development of students emotionally, socially, physically and intellectually.
 The teacher’s role is to evaluate, diagnose, prescribe, and initiate instruction.
 As a volunteer, your role is: